Student Information Sharing Initiative (SISI)

 - Storing information securely and making it more accessible to those who have the appropriate permissions.

 - Improving the flow of information within and between Communities of Learning | Kāhui Ako.

-SISI is proposed to start with schools, with the potential to be expanded so information is shared between early learning services, schools and tertiary institutions.
+Subject to future funding, SISI is proposed to start with schools, with the potential to be expanded so information is shared between early learning services, schools and tertiary institutions.

 We are working with legal, ethics and privacy experts to ensure data privacy and access is managed appropriately.